- Don’t use soap or detergents for cleaning cast iron- hot water will do and a sponge!

-Most kitchen supplies require specific maintenance procedures to ensure the longevity of the product.
 Cast Iron is no exception, and adhering to these rules will actually make your product better with age.
 Cast Iron skillets and griddles can last a lifetime if taken care of properly.
-Here are some maintenance fundamentals:
+Here are some maintenance fundamentals: The Do’s

 After hand cleaning with hot water, towel dry and store away, or put atop an open burner until the heat just dissipates the moisture.
 (If super dry, apply a thin layer of warm oil to the surface of the pan and allow for it to soak in)